Member of the European Masters in Translation network

 This exciting course gives you the training and know-how to become a professional translator.
 (Click here for aims and objectives.)

 In practical translation classes you translate between English and French, German, Italian or Spanish.
 You will get a grounding in several genres – business, legal, technical and/or literary translation, for example – because employers and clients expect specialist expertise.
 You only translate into your mother tongue (or mother-tongue equivalent), because that’s what you will do in professional life.
 This means that English native writers can add translation classes from a second foreign language – translating French and Italian texts, say, or German and Spanish texts.

 If you wish, you can also take practical interpreting classes: two-way 'liaison interpreting' and one-way 'consecutive interpreting', again between English and French, German, Italian or Spanish.

 You also learn the wider skills and knowledge needed for working in translation and interpreting – professional studies (including effective job-finding), reference and research skills, and translation studies.
 Plus information technology and translating, including computer-assisted translation - which is so important to a translator's CV that we've now made it a 'compulsory' module for anyone who doesn't yet have these skills.

 The course can be taken full-time (1 year) or part-time (2 years).

-For a content summary, entry requirements and how to apply, plus fees, funding and visa information, please see the web prospectus page for the MA in Professional Translating for European Languages.
+For a content summary, entry requirements and how to apply, plus fees, funding and visa information, please see the web prospectus page for the MA in Professional Translation for European Languages.

 In Semesters 1 and 2, you take a range of taught modules: